Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/a-layer-based-evaluation-of-signed-language-writing-systems/essay.md

 - what layer or adjacent-purpose category the work actually occupies
 - what primary unit and representational target it centers
 - how it handles space, sequence, text structure, and infrastructure
+- which layers it solves, borrows, receives from external practice or infrastructure, assumes, defers, or leaves outside its scope
 - what evidence and authority support its claims
 - where the layer-level judgment differs from the full-path judgment